 We live in a world where technological advancements outpace our ability to adapt to them.
 We don't know what the future holds for technology, but we may speculate on how we will communicate with others.

 The Internet's importance in communication will continue to grow.
 VoIP (Voice over Internet Protocol) is already widely used in a variety of communication products and services.
 Users can interact with networks of individuals using sites like Facebook and Twitter.
 People now have a platform to address the world thanks to the rise of the Internet.
 Only celebrities and politicians could address such a large crowd at once in the past.
-Anyone with access to the Internet may now do the same thing.
+But now, the same thing might be done by anyone who has access to the internet.

-Augmented reality is one way we might see communication evolve in the future.
+One way we might see communication grow in the future is through augmented reality.
 You see the world through a technology overlay in an augmented-reality system.
 This may be in the form of a hand-held device, such as a smartphone, that currently has various augmented-reality apps.
 A set of augmented-reality glasses is another prospective application.
 In either instance, you may look around you and see real-time digital data on what you're looking at.